DocumentImpl.buildIndex() does not index XPaths with attributes correctly

 Note: all metacat databases installed prior to this fix should run the action=buildindex task in order to remove all of the erroneous entries from before and create new path and node indices.

-#2 Updated by Matt Jones about 13 years ago
+#2 Updated by Matt Jones over 13 years ago

 Fixed the implementation of the buildIndex function which was not